 Recoupling is a way to modify a spin network locally, while preserving its evaluation.
 This is done as in Figure 2.
-The topmost formula is called the recoupling formula and follows from the recoupling formula in [KL94], using our conventions.
+The topmost formula is called the recoupling formula and follows from the recoupling formula in [27], using our conventions.
 The other two pictures in the figure show the bubble formula and the triangle formula.
-The bubble formula shown on the left of Figure 2 serves to remove all bigon faces.
-Likewise the triangle formula can be used to remove triangles.
-The recoupling and bubble formulas suffice to write any spin network as a multi-sum of products of 6j-symbols divided by thetas.
-To see why, we argue by induction on the number of edges.
-Applying the recoupling formula to a cycle in the graph reduces its length by one and preserves the number of edges.
-Keep going until you get a multiple edge which can then be removed by the bubble formula.

-Figure 2.
-The recoupling formula (top), the bubble formula (left) and the triangle formula (right).
+Figure 2: The recoupling formula (top), the bubble formula (left) and the triangle formula (right).
 The sum is over all k for which the network is admissible, and $\delta{k,l}$ is the Kronecker delta function.